tobyfey/docassemble-protocoldeterminator/README.md

 	<summary>Connected Airtable databases</summary>

 <br>
+Issue Objects have a field legalObjects, which is a list of Airtable ids of rows in the legalobjects tab.

-Issue Objects are in the LegalObjectLibrary base in the issues tab.
+Legal Objects are in the LegalObjectLibrary base in the legalobjects tab.
 [Here is a viewy]().

 </details>